BenOrton1/Milstone-Project/README.md

-MILSTONE PROJECT AND ZORIKAS WEBSITE
+# MILSTONE PROJECT AND ZORIKAS WEBSITE

+## What is it?
+>A website created primerily in CSS3 and HTML5 <hr>

 This is a project to creat a website to act as a place to display the work of an animator and artist.